JanneMattila/some-questions-and-some-answers/q&a/apim.md

 ## I keep on getting CORS issues.
 Have I missed something?

-Let imagine that you have enabled following CORS Policy in your API at Product scope:
+Lets imagine that you have enabled following CORS Policy in your API at `Product` scope:

 ```xml
 <cors>